 "While the issue of time in psychoanalysis is usually mentioned simply in relation to the fixed duration of sessions, I am here ascribing a central place to time as a function of the specific modality of the analytic interchange itself, which stems from the analyst's evenly suspended mode of attention."

-Another central component of Birksted-Breen’s career has been her work as an editor.
+Another central component of Birksted-Breen’s career was her work as an editor.
 After several years as the International Journal of Psychoanalysis’ Book Review Editor, she was the journal’s Co-Editor in Chief between 2007 and 2012, alongside Robert Michels, and was its sole Editor in Chief from 2012 to 2022.
 She was also General Editor of the New Library of Psychoanalysis from 2000 to 2010, in which role she promoted a more international approach.
 In line with her interest in comparative psychoanalysis and translation, Birksted-Breen introduced more non-British books into circulation, to open up dialogue and enquiry between different countries, languages and psychoanalytic traditions.

 Eleanor Sawbridge Burton 2017